muyuuuu/Self-Supervise-Object-Detection/README.md

     <img src="./sample/res.gif" width="400">
 </p>

-- `coco-tools` below is the markup from `VOC` format to `json` format
+- `coco-tools` convert `VOC` format to `json` format
-- `mmdetction` is the configuration file, results and logs involved, there is no need to submit the whole `mmdetection` project
+- `mmdetction` contains the configuration file, results and logs, there is no need to submit the whole `mmdetection` project
-- `crop-image` is the cut image and used to pre-train the backbone, read_video reads video and generates unlabeled data for self-supervised training
+- `crop-image` is the crop image and used to pre-train the backbone, read_video reads video and generates unlabeled data for self-supervised training

-Considering the computation power and performance, we choose the single stage `yolox-s` as the baseline. **refuses to use tricks commonly used in** competitions, including but not limited to: model ensemble, large-scale backbone such as SWIN, Cascade Faster RCNN, and various strategy combinations.
+Considering the computation power and performance, we choose the single stage `yolox-s` as the baseline. **Refuses to use tricks commonly used in** competitions, including but not limited to: model ensemble, large-scale backbone such as SWIN, Cascade Faster RCNN, and various strategy combinations.

 ### baseline